Return on Capital Employed Insights for Avient

 After pulling data from Benzinga Pro it seems like during Q1, Avient (NYSE:AVNT) earned $120.40 million, a 85.23% increase from the preceding quarter.
 Avient also posted a total of $1.16 billion in sales, a 16.58% increase since Q4.
 In Q4, Avient brought in $997.00 million in sales but only earned $65.00 million.

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Avient's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, Avient posted an ROCE of 0.07%.

 Avient reported Q1 earnings per share at $0.89/share, which beat analyst predictions of $0.72/share.